Contains “Nothing to be Afraid Of,” the story of a young pregnant woman and the alien living in her backyard.

 “Creative, original, and flawless …” — Glenda Baker, Editor-in-Chief, NEWN Magazine

 During an ominous storm, Sam Beckett leaps into Dr. Philip Payne, a man involved in the search for a downed plane in the wilds of British Columbia.
-Project Observe Al Calavicci also unexpected leaps – into an injured passenger on that plane.
-Now Sam must battle time and the forced of nature for the life of his friend, and for the sake of a father and daughter at bitter odds and facing death.
+QLP observer Al Calavicci also unexpectedly leaps – into an injured passenger on that plane.
+Now Sam must battle time and the forces of nature for the life of his friend, and for the redemption of a father and daughter at bitter odds.

 Humanity’s last hope of survival is the uninhabited planet G889 and the Eden Project, funded by Devon Adair in an attempt to save the life of her dying son.
-When a shipboard malfunction results in a catastrophic crash thousands of miles from their destination, the crew must cross harsh terrain and confront hostile weather to reach their new home.
-And they are not alone ….
+When a shipboard malfunction results in a catastrophic crash thousands of miles from their destination, the crew must confront harsh terrain and hostile weather to reach their new home.
+And they are not alone.

-Answering a distress call, the crew of Enterprise discover that an unaccountable form of insanity has taken hold among the scientists at a research station on the icebound plant Nordstral … a mysterious illness that could destroy not only the entire planet, but the ship’s crew as well.
+Answering a distress call, the crew of Enterprise discover the scientists at an icebound research station succumbing to a mysterious illness that could destroy the ship’s crew as well.